Kingston news

-This section contains Greener Kingston /Towards a Plastic-Bag-Free Kingston press releases and links to local media stories about plastic bags, the most recent at the top.
+This section contains Greener Kingston / Greener Upon Thames /Towards a Plastic-Bag-Free Kingston press releases and links to local media stories about plastic waste and other waste and green issues, the most recent at the top.
 For other Greener-upon-Thames news click here, and for national and international news see side menu.

 Plastic-Bag-Free Day 2010 coming to Kingston - we will have a stall outside All Saints in Kingston Market Place from 11.00am - 4.00ish, giving away long-life bags from Greener-Upon-Thames and TTK, and taking plastic bags for recycling in exchange.
 See http://e-voice.org.uk/greenerkingston/news/plastic-bag-free-day-2010-reac/